 Two other notable (and free) garden sites are Green Spring Gardens and River Farm, the headquarters of the American Horticultural Society.
 Green Spring Gardens is an absolute gem with demonstration gardens throughout and a horticultural center with all sorts of gardening information.
 Plus, this Fairfax County Park Authority-operated site maintains a huge programming calendar all year long with events for kids, adults, and families.
 River Farm, which was once part of George Washington's original property, overlooks the Potomac River, and its gardens and vistas are breathtaking.

 Image courtesy Ono Brewing Co.

 Our wine and beer scene offers a big buzz for your buck with locally crafted spirits you won’t find anywhere else.
 In Centreville, visit The Winery at Bull Run and, in nearby Clifton, Paradise Springs Winery.
 Both offer historic interests and sweeping vistas.
-(New in 2022 - don't miss The Winery at Bull Run's new Witness to History Museum Tour, highlighting an impressive array of Civil War artifacts found on the property itself or in the general local area.)
+(Don't miss The Winery at Bull Run's new Witness to History Museum Tour, highlighting an impressive array of Civil War artifacts found on the property itself or in the general local area.)
 If beer is more your style, hit up Mustang Sally Brewing Co. in Chantilly for Old-World style brews.
 Then hop across the way to Ono Brewing Co. for a self-serve beer wall and a visit to Fairfax County’s only chocolate factory.
 Want even more beer?
 Sign up for the free Locally Poured Field Guide for exclusive access to deals and specials at more than a dozen breweries and wineries.

 There are many reasons to plan a vacation or getaway in Fairfax County.
 There’s our proximity to Washington, DC.
 Our accessibility.
 Our amazing attractions.
 And, if you didn’t know it before, our incredible value.
 Happy planning!